Skip to Content

 Division of Community Health Staff

-UPMC Children’s Hospital of Pittsburgh's Division of Community Health staff is a diverse and multidisciplinary team of professionals who strive to understand the needs in our communities, and to work in partnership with others to improve health equity and health outcomes, and elevate quality of life for all children and families.
+UPMC Children’s Hospital of Pittsburgh's Division of Community Health staff is a multidisciplinary team of professionals who strive to understand the needs in our communities, work in partnership with others to improve health equity and health outcomes, and elevate quality of life for all children and families.

 Anne Marie Kuchera, MS, MA, RD, LPC